- Directed By: Andrew Stanton

 |Domestic Gross: $73,078,100||Overseas Gross: $211,061,000|

 John Carter is the reigning champion of financial loss, with Disney taking a $200 million write down on the box office disaster.
-Director Andrew Stanton treated the live action film like his or any other Pixar production — scrapping previously filmed footage and reshooting and reworking the movie until this fiscally irresponsible film had a budget that ballooned into excess at $306.6 million.
-The British tax authority issued a tax rebate to Disney for $42.9 million, bringing Disney’s exposure to the budget to $263.7 million.
+Director Andrew Stanton treated the live action film like his or any other Pixar production — scrapping previously filmed footage and reshooting and reworking the movie until this fiscally irresponsible movie had a gross budget that ballooned into excess at $306.6 million.
+The net budget for John Carter was $263.7 million, after the British tax authority issued a tax rebate to Disney for $42.9 million.
 On top of the exorbitant production expense, the mouse house invested north of $100 million into an unfocused marketing campaign.

 The picture fared a bit better overseas with a $211 million cume, bringing the worldwide gross to $284 million — which after theaters take their percentage of the gross, left Disney with the biggest movie flop of all time.
 Star in grooming Taylor Kitsch suffered another setback just two months later, with another bloated mega-budgeted bomb Battleship.